jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 <!---->

 * <mark style="color:orange;">**Weight**</mark>\
-  A number used to determine how many of the project's tokens should be minted and transfered when payments are received during the funding cycle.
+  A number used to determine how many of the project's tokens should be minted and transferred when payments are received during the funding cycle.

 <!---->